JayaniLakshika/Monash_PhD_thesis/chapters/02-chap2.pdf.md

 :::

-The paper is organized as follows. @sec-background-visalgo provides a summary of the literature on NLDR, and high-dimensional data visualization methods. @sec-method-visalgo contains the details of the new methodology, including a simulated data example.
+The chapter is organized as follows. @sec-background-visalgo provides a summary of the literature on NLDR, and high-dimensional data visualization methods. @sec-method-visalgo contains the details of the new methodology, including a simulated data example.
 In @sec-bestfit-visalgo, we describe how to assess the best fit and identify the most accurate $2\text{-}D$ layout based on the proposed model diagnostics.
 Two applications illustrating the use of the new methodology for bioinformatics and image classification are in @sec-applications-visalgo.
 Limitations and future directions are provided in @sec-discussion-visalgo.

 ## Background {#sec-background-visalgo}